 P.S.
-If you’re looking for a diet that can be beneficial for Hashimoto’s, download my FREE 2-wk AIP recipe plan!
+If you’re looking for a diet that can be beneficial for Hashimoto’s, download my FREE 2-week AIP recipe plan.

 P.P.S.
-You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by going to www.thyroidpharmacist.com/gift.
+You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by signing up for my newsletter.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.